DoubleCouponDay/Chunkus/README.md

 ## Building Requirements
 ---

-Set the `VECTORIZER` environment variable to the value of your discord bot's secret token.
+Set the `CHUNKUS` environment variable to the value of your discord bot's secret token.

 If you are on windows: